aiur100/aws-amplify-make/README.md

 ### Overview
 This is a simple bash script that will create a simple boilerplate **AWS Amplify App**.
 This tool is intended for users that will be creating a Vanilla Javascript app.
 The boiler plate app configuration steps and code is pulled directly from **AWS's own documentation**.

 This is not currently a serious project.
-It's just something I made so that I could get a AWS Amplify starting point very quickly.
+It's just something I made so that I could get an AWS Amplify App starting point very quickly.
 I put it here because I thought perhaps someone might make use of this.

 **The reference documentation for this bash script:** https://aws-amplify.github.io/docs/js/start?ref=amplify-js-btn&platform=purejs